AlexanderKosnac/new-tab/README.md

 npm run build
 ```

-The result is found in the `dist` directory.
+The result is found in the `build` directory.

 ## Problems with Firefox